arangodb/velocystream/VelocyStream_1.0.md

 ### Message vs. Chunk

 The consumer (client or server) will deal with messages.
-A message consists of one or more VelocyPacks (or in some cases of certain parts of binary data).
+A message consists of one or more VelocyPacks.
+So typically with the drive a message will be defined as vector of VelocyPacks.
 How many VelocyPacks are part of a message is completely application dependent, see below for ArangoDB.

 It is possible that the messages are very large.
 As messages can be multiplexed over one connection, large messages need to be split into